Health Savings Account (HSA)

 • Who can contribute to an HSA?

-• Healthcare Flexible Spending Account (HCFSA)
+• Cannot be enrolled in a Healthcare Flexible Spending Account (HCFSA)

-• Faculty and staff may still enroll in the Health Savings Medical Plan and elect not to participate in the HSA if they want to participate in a HCFSA.
+• Faculty and staff may still enroll in the Health Savings Medical Plan and elect not to participate in the HSA if they want to participate in a HCFSA

 • What is the University's contribution?